zhanyang01/Fun-Language-5622/README.md

 * 2nd week of June: Implement gamification features and user interface

-* 3rd week of June: Software testing of Fun Language App, refine profile page
+* 3rd week of June: Create profile page and refine associated features

 * 1st week of July: Improve on gamification features and user interface, create friends list